knxd/knxd/README.md

 * Is something on your network echoing multicast packets?
 (Yes, that happens.)

-The test pass OK on Travis (or at least they should pass).
+The tests pass OK on Travis (or at least they should pass).

 If you can't figure out the cause of the failure, please open an issue.